-We are almost done!
-This is the last step to bind your quilt.
-A lot of people choose to do this part by hand stitching the binding onto the quilt.
+We're almost done!
+Because this is the last step to binding your quilt, many people choose to do this part by hand stitching the binding onto the quilt.
 If you choose to do this, make sure to stitch the mitered corners.
-Since we’re going for the fastest, easiest way to bind a quilt, we’re going to learn how to bind a quilt by machine.
+Since we’re going for the fastest, easiest way to bind a quilt, though, follow these steps to bind your quilt on a sewing machine:

 Clip the fabric in place.

-Lay the quilt top side up, and stitch in the ditch along the seam of the binding.
-You’ll notice that the thread is attaching the binding on the bottom of the quilt.
-Check every once in a while to ensure the seam is straight.
+Lay the quilt top side up and stitch in the ditch along the seam of the binding.
+Notice the thread attaches the binding on the bottom of the quilt, and check every once in a while to keep the seam straight.

 Finishing the Corners

-As you approach a corner, fold the edge you aren’t sewing underneath the quilt.
+As you approach a corner, fold the edges of the binding you aren’t sewing underneath the quilt.

-Fold the side that you are sewing over that fold.
+Fold the side you are sewing over that fold.

-Use a pin to make sure that the second fold is a 45 degree angle.
+Use a pin to make sure the second fold maintains a 45-degree angle.

-Stitch to the corner while holding the 45 degree fold in place.
-Stop with the needle down.
+Stitch to the corner while holding the 45-degree fold in place, and stop with the needle down.

 Pivot the quilt to begin stitching the next edge.